parallelchain-io/prfcs/PRFCS/prfc-1.md

 A standard contract interface for fungible tokens allows more seamless interoperability since applications can make the simplifying assumption that all PRFC 1-implementing contracts always export the same, named set of Methods (they may export more).

-The below section lists the set of methods that all smart contracts that want to be PRFC 1-compliant must implement, as well as the behaviour that each method must exhibit.
+The below sections list the set of methods that all smart contracts that want to be PRFC 1-compliant must implement, as well as the behaviour that each method must exhibit.
 Required behaviour involves emitting certain events.
 These are also listed and described.

 ## Notes

 - The following uses syntax from Rust (version 1.59.0).
-- The data type `PublicAddress` in this context is the type alias to 32-byte slice `[u8; 32]`.
+- The data type `PublicAddress` is the type alias to a 32-byte slice `[u8; 32]`.
 - The term `calling_account` refers to the account that invokes the method.

 ## Required types